cicerobcastro/portfolio/README.md

 - Folder CSS: Some classes who is applied into the HTML with some styles;
 - Folder IMG: Into this folder we has some images utilized into the page;

-# Version used in the project: CSS, HTML
+# Used in the project:

+CSS, HTML

 # How to Run Project